-Rwanda is known as the land of a thousand hills, owing to the rolling hills and picturesque landscapes all around it.
-This country is located in the heart of East Africa neighboring countries like Uganda and Tanzania in the north, Burundi in the south and Democratic Republic of Congo in the east.
-Rwanda is filled with wide range of vegetation cover ranging from savannah plains to equatorial rainforests, but a question about the Best time to visit gorillas in Rwanda is still common among travelers.
+The best time to visit gorillas in Rwanda is mostly the dry season.
+The country is known as the land of a thousand hills, because of the rolling hills found everywhere.
+It is located in the heart of East Africa.
+Her neighbors are Uganda and Tanzania in the north, Burundi in the south and DRC in the east.
+Various vegetation cover in Rwanda range from savannah plains to equatorial rainforests.

 Rules and regulations of gorilla trekking in Rwanda.